 What would it matter, if letters and words don't mean anything?

 It makes all the difference in the world, which name we call on, to be saved (Acts 2:38).
 Otherwise, we could change any letter we wish.
 Just call Him anything, or put in a “J” or any letter we wish!
 No!
-Do we love YaHVaH or not?
+Lift-up His true Name if we love YaHVaH.

 PROOF THAT YAHVAH IS CORRECT, THE "V" NOT THE "W" CAME FIRST: